 Therefore, staying with the example above (hired by sub on a residential project) the notice will be due on the 15th day of the second month following the delivery.

 Let’s say the countertops were delivered on April 2nd.
 So the notice of unpaid balance must be sent to the owner of the property and the GC no later than June 15th.
 (April + 2 months = June.)

 If the agreement to provide specially fabricated materials includes a provision for retainage, there may be an additional notice you can provide to secure your full lien rights regarding payments withheld under a retainage provision.
-This is known as a Texas Notice of Contractual Retainage.
+This is known as a Texas Notice of Claim for Unpaid Retainage.